Cathy-CHS/ANSSEMBLE/README.md

 ```

 Since Discrete differential was used to determine the speed of the cursor, moving average filter was applied to suppress noise and for natural, smooth interaction.

+# Challenges
+As we described at the top, we mainly used **svelte**, **p5.js**, **p5.sound**, **p5.play**, and **Firebase**.
+These are main challenges we met and solved.
+- To use Sprite, we applied p5.play to our project.
+However, the problem was p5-svelte does *NOT* support p5.play library.
+This made us to import p5.js in **instance mode**, instead of using p5-svelte in local.
+- As a result, it *restricted* using other functions and libraries(**tone.js, p5GUI**).
+To solve it, we used **p5.sound** and **p5.play** as alternatives for sound technique and GUI components, respectively.
+Also, applying methods such as `onMount()` was needed to solve additional conflicts and issues.
+- To share and merge codes easliy, we actively used git.
+Especially, merging individual codes by using **pull request** in GitHub helped a lot.
+Active learning and applying new features of git was one of our new trials.